primate-2016/sb/readme.md

 # based on principles of:

 * one buy and sell per day of a stock
+    * buy will be placed before market open
+    * an automatic sell will be placed if the stock goes up by the predicted 2% (don't get greedy....)
+    * otherwise it will be sold at or close to market close to release funds for the next day
+    * a stop loss will be placed of e.g. 2% to limit downside (this has the risk of missing upside if stock is volatile but is probably best in the long term)
-* The prediction being right more than it is wrong (only need to be right 51% of the time to make a long term profit, but aim for higher than 51%!!!)
+* The prediction will be right more than it is wrong
+    * only need to be right 51% of the time to make a long term profit, but aim for much higher than 51%!!!
-* a relatively conservative upside being the target e.g. 2% - the higher you shoot for logically this suggests higher volatility and so a less reliable prediction (the model can be tested with different % of course....)
+* a relatively conservative upside being the target e.g. 2% - the higher I shoot for logically this suggests higher volatility and so a less reliable prediction (the model can be tested with different % of course....)
 * keep prediction simplistic i.e. binary classification for a single stock - I'm not a high frequency trading house....
 * compound 2% increase leads to a massive return over time